 Cons:

-- Very detailed platform, takes time to learn and fully utilize all of the features available
+- Very detailed platform takes time to learn and fully utilize all of the features available

-If you outgrow its Free Features & Capabilities, you need only buy more sensors at a reasonable rate – PRTG is a Trusted Name in Network monitoring and they've come to show their capabilities in many forms, not just in the Netflow Analyzer realm.
+If you outgrow its Free Features & Capabilities, you need only buy more sensors at a reasonable rate – PRTG is a Trusted Name in Network monitoring and they've come to show their capabilities in many forms, not just in the NetFlow Analyzer realm.

-Price & Trial: You can start with a 30-day free trial.
+You can start with a 30-day free trial.

 Related post: See our analysis between PRTG vs Nagios for Network Monitoring